mike-s123/MStar-WLAN/README.md

 ## Support

 There is none.
 This was a personal project, I'm freely offering it to others for non-commercial use.
 Feel free to contribute back if you can.
+Things which need attention or might be an important future direction are commented with "TODO".

 ## More Info